 3. Define Your Audience

-Who is the audience for the video?
+Who is the audience for the nonprofit video?
 Are they already familiar with your organization?
-Are they current donors?
-Are they event attendees?
+Have they recently donated?
+Do they attend your events?
 Are they potential volunteers?
 Be specific and be sure this is the audience who will help you achieve your desired outcome.

 5. Brainstorm B-Roll

-With the right combination of planning, creativity, and teamwork, your video will be a great success.
+With the right combination of planning, creativity, and teamwork, your video storytelling project will be a great success.